- The Best Overall Airbrush for Miniatures and Models is the Badger Patriot 105

 As for which is the BEST, I always have the same answer:

-The best airbrush for miniature and model painting in 2021 is the Badger Patriot 105.
-This model is well built and reliable.
+The Badger Patriot 105 is tough, well built, and reliable.
 The .5 needle size reduces clogging, makes it beginner-friendly, and allows the Patriot 105 to be good at common beginner-level tasks like priming, varnishing, and base coating.
-The lower price point keeps it very accessible and a great value for the money.
+The lower price point keeps it very accessible and a great value for the money

 Obviously, it can and does clog from time to time, but when it does it’s because I did something wrong, and not nearly as much as my other brushes.
 You can also take some steps to make sure they don’t clog, I’ll cover that below.